A Hybrid Legal System, Sources of Law

 Thailand’s legal system is a merger of foreign influences that is traditionally civil in nature and adapted from the age-old Hindu Code of Manu.
 It later took after the civil system in the 19th century and began to take the shape of the civil law systems of Europe, which are statute-based.
 Common-law aspects, however, have remained, such as the separation of powers, as the lingering influence of the Hindu Code of Manu.

 The current legal system is statutory in that it consists of laws passed by the law-making body.
-Chief sources of laws are the Constitution as the supreme law of the land, codes and acts, decrees and custom.
+Chief sources of laws are the Constitution as the supreme law of the land, codes and acts, decrees, and customs.
 These prevail.
 Judicial verdicts are not binding but are persuasive and set precedents.
 They only become secondary sources of law.

 Types of Thai Courts